 pwalk(reports, render)

 We use the pwalk() function from the purrr package.
-This function has two arguments: a data frame or tibble (reports, in our case), and a function that runs for each row of this tibble (render()).
+This function has two arguments: a data frame or tibble (reports, in our case), and a function that runs for each row of this tibble, (render()).
 Note that we do not include open and closing parentheses when passing this function name to pwalk().

 Running this code runs the render() function for each row in reports, passing in the values for input, output_file, and params.
 It is the equivalent of entering code like the following to run the render() function for each of the 51 states: